 Courses and Specialisms

-There are around 700 degree combinations available, which are taught through four colleges:
+There is a wide range of degree combinations available, which are taught through four colleges:

 The university offers a huge range of undergraduate courses and is a centre for excellence in many areas, from cardiovascular research to creative writing.
 The flexibility of the arts, social sciences and science degrees means that students can study several subjects before choosing an honours specialism at the end of their second year.

-The university has around 26,000 undergraduate and postgraduate students from over 140 countries worldwide.
+The university has more than 26,500 undergraduate and postgraduate students from more than 140 countries worldwide.

-According to HESA, 94.9% of students went into employment or further study within six months after graduating in 2014/15.
+According to HESA, 95.9% of students from the 2015/16 academic year went into employment or further study within six months of graduating.

 Facilities and Services

-In the same league tables, it ranked 2nd in the UK for education, sports science and veterinary medicine.
+In the same league tables, it ranked 2nd in the UK for veterinary medicine.

 Courtesy of University of Glasgow